day8/re-frame/docs/Flows.md

 As before, once `:output` runs, the resulting value is stored at `:path`.
 So, the new value of `app-db` will contain a number at the path `[:ratios :main-rooms]`

-Under the hood, flows relate to each other in a depedency graph.
+Under the hood, flows relate to each other in a dependency graph.
 An input like `(rf/flow<- ::kitchen-area)` creates a dependency.
 That means re-frame will always run `::kitchen-area` first, ensuring its output value is current before your `:main-room-ratio` flow can use it.